ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig5/readme.md

-This folder contains simulation results and code in for Fig5, where we systematically screened the responses of HSP rules (linear and two Gaussian variants) under various activity perturbations.
+This folder contains simulation results and simulation/plotting code used in Fig5, where we systematically screened the responses of HSP rules (linear and two Gaussian variants) under various activity perturbations.